TrevorSLong/Robo-Rick/README.md

-# Robo-Rick
+# Robo-Rick (Now with slash commands!)
 This repository contains the code that runs the Discord bot "Robo Rick".
-Robo rick can be added to your server with [this link](https://discord.com/oauth2/authorize?client_id=827681932660965377&scope=bot)
+Robo rick can be added to your server with [this link](https://discord.com/api/oauth2/authorize?client_id=827681932660965377&permissions=8&scope=bot%20applications.commands).
 This page is designed to be a help page for the bot itself and also used for learning how to program your own bot.
 DO NOT COPY THIS CODE AND DO NOT USE IT FOR PROFIT!
 Robo Rick was developed by two college students, if you would like to help develop Robo Rick you can contribute to the code here or donate to its development [here](https://www.paypal.com/donate?hosted_button_id=RBYUJ5M6QSB52)
 The functionality is listed below: <br />
 [![Discord Bots](https://top.gg/api/widget/827681932660965377.svg)](https://top.gg/bot/827681932660965377) <br />

+## Important note:
+   * Discord introduced slash commands *March 24, 2021*.
+On **August 11, 2021** Robo Rick was updated to support both slash commands **and** the traditional `$` commands.
+If you added Robo Rick to your server before 8/11/21 you will not have access to the slash commands. **To get slash commands:** kick Robo Rick from your server and re-add him.
+After you re-add him you may need to reassign your admin and updates channel.

+# Bot events:
 #### Welcome message
    * Welcomes new members into the server by name with a random welcome message from Rick and Morty     <br />
 ![WelcomeMessageImage](https://raw.githubusercontent.com/TrevorSLong/Robo-Rick/main/Screenshots/welcomemessages.PNG)